Last updated on May 31st, 2018

 6.)
 The Concept Of Keyword Difficulty

+Keyword difficulty is a data concept and score that shows you exactly how hard it is going to be to rank in the top 10 search results on Google or other search engines.
 It does so by investigating the sites that show up in the top 10 results of google, and then comparing their SEO maturity and rank to your own.
 So a low keyword difficulty score is better, it means that you are more likely to be able to compete with the sites in the top 10 search results.
 A high score means that the top 10 search results are occupied by popular sites that you will have difficulty competing with.

 Keyword difficulty tools we use provide a range of information about your competitor sites that currently occupy the top 10 search results.
 Domain age, # of incoming links, Alexa ranking and social signals are all able to pinpoint “weak competitors” currently showing up in the top 10 search results.
 Using these tools as part of our SEO services, and selecting “the right” keywords using the keyword strategies outlined above, we can often quickly accurately create a recipe that places a post or podcast episode into the top 10 search results on Google and other search engines.

 Giving away all our secrets, but here are some of the keyword difficulty tools we use for this: